TheJanzap/gitlab-time-report/README.md

 ## Validation

 GitLab Time-Report also includes a validation for your time logs.
 By default, only the number of detected problems is printed to your console.
+No automatic correction is performed.
 To get a detailed report, run with `--validation-details`.

 The validated properties are: